Lal017/area-51-app/README.md

 ToDo:
-    - Add appointments to google calendar and make visual calendar for app to display appointments
+ -> - Add appointments to google calendar
     - Try to make styling for tow request look better and maybe also for scheduling
     - Try to make styling for admin pages better
-    - update notification listeners for Admins and TowDrivers
     - fix handleResetPassword error message codes
-    - upload drivers coordinates to database from location subscription
-    - use a subscription to listen for updates to tow drivers coordinates in database for customer and then display these coordinates on a map.
     - use a notification or a database listener to end the location task from the admin console
+    - test out from customers console what happens if the admin accepts the tow request

 PotentialChanges:
     - Add notification tab in header for home page (only do this if you add a datamodel for notifications)